Senate Lobby Day – June 6, 2023

-OEA Member Lobby Days provide an opportunity for OEA members to meet with state legislators to discuss key educational issues.
-In an effort to broaden support for public education issues and build partnerships with other public education stakeholders, we encourage you to invite parents, administrators, school board members, and students to join our lobby day efforts.
+OEA Member Lobby Days provide an opportunity for OEA members to meet with state legislators to discuss key education policy issues.
+To broaden support for public education and build partnerships with other public education stakeholders, we encourage you to invite parents, administrators, school board members, and students to join our lobby day efforts.

-At the in-person lobby day, members will be briefed by OEA staff on current legislative issues and will have an opportunity to meet with state lawmakers and staff.
+At the in-person lobby day, members will be briefed by OEA staff on current legislation and will have an opportunity to meet with state lawmakers and staff.
 The interaction of OEA members with elected officials is critical to improving the policies that impact students, educators, and public education.

 The lobby day briefing will include the Fair School Funding Plan, proposed voucher expansion, other items in House Bill 33 (the state operating budget bill for FY 2024 and 2025), and proposals to address educator recruitment and retention.

 What you should do in preparation for Lobby Day:

 - Call 1-800-282-1500 and ask for Government Relations

 RSVPs for the June 6, 2023 Lobby Day are now closed.

 Step 2.
 Make your Appointments with Legislators in advance.